 A detailed look into the features, pros, and cons of Badger 5 garbage disposal

 When buying a garbage disposal, there are a few things people really care about.
 Here is what Badger 5 packs in terms of those;

-A garbage disposal should be able to properly dispose of food wastes.
-That is its job, but how well does Badger 5 scores in this aspect?
+Garbage disposal should be able to properly dispose of food wastes.
+That is its job, but how well does Badger 5 score in this aspect?

 Here is how;